llm-operator/docs/docs/source/training.rst

 Creating a Training Job
 -----------------------

-You can create a training job from the local pytoarch code by running the following command.
+You can create a training job from the local pytorch code by running the following command.

 .. code-block:: console